Near optimal sample complexity for matrix and tensor normal models via geodesic convexity: Geodesic convexity, sample complexity error bounds

-Here we use the conventions discussed in \cref{def:hess grad}.
-In particular, we identify $\nabla^2_{a0} f_x$, which is a linear operator from the real numbers to the traceless symmetric matrices, with a traceless symmetric matrix, and similarly for its adjoint $\nabla^2_{0a} f_x$.
+Here we use the conventions from \cref{def:hess grad}.
+In particular, we identify $\nabla^2_{a0} f_x$, which is a linear operator from $\R$ to the traceless symmetric matrices, with a traceless symmetric matrix, and similarly for its adjoint $\nabla^2_{0a} f_x$.
 The notation $\widehat=$ reminds us of these identifications.

-\begin{proof} Note that the Hessian of~$f_x$ coincides with the one of $\tr\rho\,\Theta$.
-This follows from \cref{eq:obj via rho}, since the Hessian of $\log\det\Theta$ vanishes identically.
-Accordingly, we will compute the Hessian of~$\tr\rho\,\Theta$.
-For $a\in[k]$ and any traceless symmetric $d_a\times d_a$ matrix $H$, we have